-Published weekly since 1913 and entered as second class matter April 9, 1913, at the Post Office at Ozona, Texas, under the Act of Congress of March 3, 1879.
-Published each Thursday.
+Published weekly since 1913 and entered as second class matter April 9, 1913, at the Post Office at Ozona, I I'VE GOT TIME Texas, under the Act of Congress of March 3, 1879.
+Pub-12, GARDENING lished each Thursday.

-Notices of church entertainments where admission is charged, cards of thanks, resolutions of respect, and all matters not news, will be charged for at regular ad-
+Notices of church entertainments where admission is charged, cards of thanks, resolutions of respect, and all matters not news, will be charged for at regular advertising rates.

-Any erroneous reflection upon the character of any person or firm appearing in these columns will be gladly and promptly corrected if called to the attention of the management
+Any erroneous reflection upon the character of any person or firm appearing in these columns will be gladly and promptly corrected if called to the attention of the

-CLASSIFIED RATES - 10 cents per word.
-Minimus charge \$1.00 per insertion.
+CLASSIFIED RATES - 10 cents per word, Minimum charge \$1.00 per insertion.

-The Birds And Bees vs. The ABC's
+The Birds And Bees vs. The ABC's By ROBERT M. BARTELL

-By ROBERT M. BARTELL WASHINGTON, D.C.
-(Liberty Lobby News Service)-A direct quote from the March 9, 1975, issue of the Los Angeles Times states, "Is America ready for a children's sex education book as explicit as The Jovs of Sex?
+WASHINGTON, D.C.
+(Liberty Lobby News Service)-A direct quote from the March 9, 1975, issue of the Los Angeles Times states, "Is America ready for a children's sex education book as explicit as The Joys of Sex?
 Some child psychologists and even the publishers are not sure.
-But ready or not, techniques.
+But ready or not, America is going to get it this techniques.
+Because of the vast publicity surrounding the release of the book, the initial press run has been increased from 25 to 100 thousand.
+The most surprising rebuff the book has vet encountered came when the left wing Sex Information and Education (SIECUS) refused to endorse it.
+Dr. Derek Burleson, Director of SIECUS says, "It's simply too much in one shot, too diverse."
+You don't have to be a psychologist to realize that the very young models children's minds. will suggest to children that they should immediately engage in exotic and perverted ing the value of morality?

 The story behind this new sex book entitled Show Me, is fantastic.
 The book was written in Germany where it created an uproar.
 Still it was sold in bookstores.
 What upsets most parents is the fact that the models for the explicit sex photographs are children.
-The children progress from mutual fondling to
+The children progress from mutual fondling to wide range of love-making anyway but experience feelings of anxiety and guilt.
+Apparently Dr. Fleishauer-Hardt feels experiencing sexual anxieties is far worse than promiscuous love-making between children who haven't even reached adolescence.
+Evidently, some publishers and book dealers are startled by the book.
+But perhaps some feel that placing the book on market would produce such a violent adverse reaction that much of the publishing permissiveness allowed today would be curtailed and this source of profits endangered.